Introduction to the Conceptual Engineering Method

 The Design of Segmented Catalyzing Objects to Precede the Use of Marketing Objects

 The building of catalysts is a special aspect where the use of ambiguous communication is a basic condition.
-Catalysts need to be introduced using double dialectical actions (DDAs).
+Catalysts need to be introduced using unicist binary actions (UBAs).
 The straightforward communication of a catalyst is dysfunctional because it is perceived as an “invasion”.

 There are two different catalyzing objects to be built:

-- External catalysts, DDAs Type 1: They are based on the new stage technologies integrated with the superior performance that is included in the concept of the product.
+- External catalysts, UBAs Type 1: They are based on the new stage technologies integrated with the superior performance that is included in the concept of the product.

-- Internal catalysts, DDAs Type 2: They are based on making the superior value of the products and the new features of the products noticeable.
+- Internal catalysts, UBAs Type 4: They are based on making the superior value of the products and the new features of the products noticeable.

 The use of catalyzing objects has to precede the use of marketing objects in order to establish the necessary expansive context.